udacity/nd013-c1-vision-starter/README.md

 ```
 python create_splits.py --data-dir data/
 ```
+Note that the splits are based on the files in `dark_files.txt` and `rainy_files.txt`.
+The rationale behind the splits is covered later in this document.

 #### Downloading and configuring a pretrained model
 The project assumes that a pretrained model will be used as the starting point.
 To use the SSD Resnet 50 640x640 model:

 1. Download the model from this [link](http://download.tensorflow.org/models/object_detection/tf2/20200711/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz).
-2. Extract the model under pretrained-models, such that it matches the following hierarchy:
+2. Extract the model under `pretrained-models/`, such that it matches the following hierarchy:
 ```
 ...
 experiments/